 The base in the form of a ship, it depicts the prow of a battleship showing oar boxes jutting out from the ship’s flanks.

 In 1863, an excavation on the Greek island of Samothrace, led by an amateur French archaeologist named Charles Champoiseau, unearthed the large winged statue.
 Champoiseau arranged for the sculpture to be sent to Paris.
-It is today considered one of the Louvre’s greatest treasures, and is displayed at the top of the sweeping Daru staircase at the Louvre.
+It is today considered one of the Louvre’s greatest treasures and is displayed at the top of the sweeping Daru staircase at the Louvre.

 In 1939 as war threatened to descend on Paris, the Winged Victory along with other priceless pieces, such as Venus de Milo and Michelangelo’s Slaves were taken away by the authorities for safekeeping to various chateaus in the French countryside.

 The Greek island of Samothrace is located in the northeastern Aegean Sea.
 In ancient times, the island was home to a famous temple complex known as the Sanctuary of the Great Gods.
-In 1950, part of her right hand and other fragments was discovered by archaeologists.
+In 1950, part of her right hand and other fragments were discovered by archaeologists.
 A plaster cast of the statue, along with a very few recently discovered fragments, are in the Samothrace Archaeological Museum.

 Sanctuary of the Great Gods, Palaiopolis, Samothrace island, Greece

-Other Ancient Greek masterpieces featured in “Joy of Museums”include:
+Other Ancient Greek masterpieces featured in “Joy of Museum s”include:

 - Mask of Agamemnon – 1550–1500 B.C.